Architecture: Islamic architecture

-Islamic architecture began in the 7th century CE, incorporating architectural forms from the ancient Middle East and Byzantium, but also developing features to suit the religious and social needs of the society.
+Islamic architecture began in the 7th century, incorporating architectural forms from the ancient Middle East and Byzantium, but also developing features to suit the religious and social needs of the society.
 Examples can be found throughout the Middle East, Turkey, North Africa, the Indian Sub-continent and in parts of Europe, such as Spain, Albania, and the Balkan States, as the result of the expansion of the Ottoman Empire.

-European Middle Ages
+European medieval architecture

 In Europe during the Medieval period, guilds were formed by craftsmen to organize their trades and written contracts have survived, particularly in relation to ecclesiastical buildings.
 The role of architect was usually one with that of master mason, or Magister lathomorum as they are sometimes described in contemporary documents.

 The major architectural undertakings were the buildings of abbeys and cathedrals.
-From about 900 CE onward, the movements of both clerics and tradesmen carried architectural knowledge across Europe, resulting in the pan-European styles Romanesque and Gothic.
+From about 900 onward, the movements of both clerics and tradesmen carried architectural knowledge across Europe, resulting in the pan-European styles Romanesque and Gothic.

 Also, a significant part of the Middle Ages architectural heritage is numerous fortifications across the continent.
 From the Balkans to Spain, and from Malta to Estonia, these buildings represent an important part of European heritage.

-Renaissance and the architect
+Renaissance architecture

 In Renaissance Europe, from about 1400 onwards, there was a revival of Classical learning accompanied by the development of Renaissance humanism, which placed greater emphasis on the role of the individual in society than had been the case during the Medieval period.
 Buildings were ascribed to specific architects – Brunelleschi, Alberti, Michelangelo, Palladio – and the cult of the individual had begun.
-There was still no dividing line between artist, architect and engineer, or any of the related vocations, and the appellation was often one of regional preference.
+There was still no dividing line between artist, architect, engineer, or any of the related vocations, and the appellation was often one of regional preference.

 A revival of the Classical style in architecture was accompanied by a burgeoning of science and engineering, which affected the proportions and structure of buildings.
 At this stage, it was still possible for an artist to design a bridge as the level of structural calculations involved was within the scope of the generalist.